-FORM 10-Q (Mark One) ☑ QUARTERLY R 1934 EPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the qu narterly period ended March 31, 2024 OR ☐ TRANSITION R 1934 EPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF transition period from to Commission File Number 001-39538 alciMedica, In Delaware State or other jurisdiction acorporation or organization) 45-2120079 (I.R.S.
-Employer Identification No.) 5 Coast Boulevard South, Suite 30 La Jolla, CA 92037 principal executive offices includir Registrant's telep ohone number, including area code : (858) 952-5500 Securities registered p oursuant to Section 12(b) of the Ac t: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, pa r value \$0.0001 per share CALC The Nasdaq Capital Market ths (or for such shorter period that y Section 13 or 15(d) of the Securities Exchange Act of 193 h reports), and (2) has been subject to such filing requirement - 9 2 2 e Data File required to be submitted pursuant to Rule 405 of that the Registrant was required to submit such files).
-YE See the definitions of "large accel- ler, a non-accelerated filer, smaller reporting company, or a ller reporting company," and "emerging growth company" i Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company h company, indicate by check mark standards provided pursuant to Sec the extended transition period for complying with any new of Indicate by check man rk whether the Registrant is a shell company (as defined in Rule 12b-2 of The Exchange Act).
-YES □ NO ⊠ The number of shares of the Registrant's common stock outstanding as of May 7, 2024 was 10 749 065
+(Mark One)

+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2024

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 001-39538

+CalciMedica, Inc.

+(Exact name of Registrant as specified in its Charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+45-2120079 (I.R.S.
+Employer Identification No.)

+505 Coast Boulevard South, Suite 307

+La Jolla, CA 92037

+(Address of principal executive offices including zip code)

+Registrant's telephone number, including area code: (858) 952-5500

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share CALC The Nasdaq Capital Market

+Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES NO 🗆

+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+YES \mathbf{X} NO \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \times Smaller reporting company X

+Emerging growth company \times

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES 🗆 NO 🗵

+The number of shares of the Registrant's common stock outstanding as of August 6, 2024 was 10,750,156.